papiodesu/leptos_book/src/view/05_forms.md

     let value = input_element
         .get()
         // event handlers can only fire after the view
-        // is mounted to the DOM, so the "NodeRef」 will be 「Some" .expect("<input> should be mounted")
+        // is mounted to the DOM, so the "NodeRef" will be "Some" .expect("<input> should be mounted")
-        // "leptos::HtmlElement<html::Input>」 implements 「Deref"
+        // "leptos::HtmlElement<html::Input>" implements "Deref"
         // to a "web_sys::HtmlInputElement".
         // this means we can call"HtmlInputElement::value()"
         // to get the current value of the input